SO, WILL YOU NEED A VISA?

 EU citizens will not need any visa or permit for our Swiss courses.
 If you decide to work you will need a work permit.

-However, for some nationalities it is beneficial to have a Student Visa for the course as you can then stay longer.
+However, for some nationalities it is beneficial to have a Student Visa or Student Permit for the course as you can then stay longer.

 (For example in Switzerland an American or Australian trainee can stay a maximum of 180 days on a Student Visa – enough for the course and to stay afterwards to ski more or travel around Europe.)